 All in all a goodie, but do not use it undiluted on the skin unless you wanna become orange.

-We have to start by writing how fascinated we are by the amazing lavender fields of Provance and we do love pretty much everything about lavender: its look, its color, its scent....
-But, when it comes to skincare, lavender is a questionable ingredient that you probably do not want in your skincare products.
+We have to start by writing how fascinated we are by the amazing lavender fields of Provance and we do love pretty much everything about lavender: its look, its color, its scent.... but, when it comes to skincare, lavender is a questionable ingredient that you probably do not want in your skincare products.

-All in all, it makes us sad to write bad things about such a lovely plant, but when it comes to skincare, you will be better off without lavender.
+Overall, it makes us sad to write bad things about such a lovely plant, but when it comes to skincare, you will be better off without lavender.

 It's one of the active parts of Chamomile that contains about 30% of bisabolol.
 It's a clear oily fluid that is used in skincare as a nice anti-inflammatory and soothing ingredient.